 The Sports Bar not only has video games, but it also has bowling lanes.
 One night there was a huge football game and as you can see, there are plenty of TV’s all around for people to watch so this was the place to be.

 One area of the ship that was always packed at night was Casino Veneziano on deck six.
 This was the place to be every night as every seat at the table games and at the slot machines were always filled.
 However, I will also say that this was one of the smallest ship casinos I have been to and the machines were primarily penny machines.
 There was a definite exuberant feeling inside the casino and players at the tables seemed to be winning although I can’t say I was one of them.
-Maybe online casino playing is more my tune, I’m not too sure, I’d rather like to read more about it beforehand so I know what’s going on, c9betwin 3win8 mobile review is an article I can look up and dip my toes in to see if it suits me better!
+I guess online casinos are more my thing.
+There are lots of options, plus I can pay with my phone (visit this website if you want to find out more about that).
+I also like that you can do some research into the casino site beforehand to see what the general consensus is.
+This gives you that little bit extra security.
+When it comes to researching online casinos, reviews are great – but the same can’t be said for actual casinos.
+This is why I’m not too sure about it.
+I’d rather like to read more about it beforehand so I know what’s going on. c9betwin 3win8 mobile review is an article I can look up and dip my toes in later on to see if it really does suit me better!

 At the one end of the casino is the casino bar where we would sit and chat with others and enjoy a drink or two made by Mario, the bartender with an amazing personality.
 This brings me to what I loved about MSC Cruises the most: The crew!
 It doesn’t matter what fancy new things you add to a ship or what the itinerary is if the crew is sullen and unprofessional.
 Every crew member I interacted with throughout my cruise, with the exception of maybe one or two people, was absolutely professional and memorable.
 For example, Sean from the Engagement Staff was a former teacher who now worked on the ship and was enthusiastic and true to his title, engaging.
 Mario the bartender called the casino bar “his bar” and took pride in what he did, which then translated to an amazing experience for his guests.
 Angus, the bar server, had a great sense of humor that entertained us while we loved Anna, another bar server, and her exuberance with just about anything.